choirul32/Photo-Gallery-Stock/README.md

 # License
 This library is under MIT license, please look at the LICENSE file

+# Contributing
+If you are considering to contribute to this repo.
+It is really nice.

+- Submit Issue if you found any errors or bugs or if you want to propose new feature.
+- Pull Request for bugfix, typo on labels, or new feature.

 # Test
 To test application the database is seeding with users
 - email : muklisin@gmail.com